Youth Parliament of Malaysia

-The Youth Parliament of Malaysia (Parlimen Belia Malaysia) is a youth council and simulation of the parliamentary proceedings of the Parliament of Malaysia for youth aged between 18 and 25.
-The Youth Parliament give young people an insight into the workings of the Parliament of Malaysia and raise their awareness of the working of government.
+The Youth Parliament of Malaysia (Parlimen Belia Malaysia) is a youth council and simulation of the parliamentary proceedings of the Parliament of Malaysia for youth aged between 16 and 30.
+The Youth Parliament gives young people an insight into the workings of the Parliament of Malaysia and raise their awareness of the working of government.
 Three sessions are held each year (three days for each session), each involving 133 elected members.

 In the 2014 election, 8,632 from 171,094 youth registered voters aged between 15 and 40 across the Malaysian states have done voting in the two-weeks polling day.
 The nationwide low turnout is just 5.05%.
 Only 171,094 (1.4%) from about 12 million Malaysian youths registered their name in the official website of the Youth Parliament.
 It shows the youth participation in the inaugural election was disappointing.